elytraflyer/marsh.vim/README.md

 # <i>marsh.vim</i>

-A vim light colorscheme with blue and purple.
+A light colorscheme for vim with blue and purple.

 It supports 256 color terminals and truecolors, but using truecolors is recommended.